 may help to lower eye pressure and reduce eye damage.
 PEA may help gut function Studies done on rats showed that PEA helps with the management and treatment of inflammatory bowel disease.
 It also may help to protect the kidney from injury and lower blood pressure.
 The supplement was also found to potentially help with irritable bowel movement syndrome in rats by normalizing intestinal movement.
 Whilst these results are promising, more studies need to be done on humans to determine how effective PEA is for gut health.
 PEA may help with other types of pain

-PEA may help pain associated with diabetes and painful neuropathy
+PEA may help pain symptoms associated with diabetes and painful neuropathy

 There is some evidence that PEA